What is Bone Marrow Transplantation?

-- Harvesting: The first part of the procedure includes harvesting or collecting the bone marrow from the donor.
-It is collected from the hip bone as bone marrow concentration is the highest here.
-Through the punctures made on the skin above the hip bone the doctors extract bone marrow and blood through a special needle.
+- Harvesting: The first part of the procedure includes bone marrow harvesting from the donor.
+It is collected from the hip bone as bone marrow concentrate is the highest here.
+Through the punctures made on the skin above the hip bone, the doctors extract bone marrow and blood through a special needle.
 Bone particles and fat are removed from the collection.
 The procedure takes about 2 hours.

 - Conditioning: The next step includes chemotherapy or radiation therapy that destroys the damaged or diseased bone marrow in the patient’s body and suppresses the immune system.
 Conditioning is done so that new bone marrow can be produced once the donor bone marrow is introduced in the body.